Pyotr Ilyich Tchaikovsky

-Pyotr Ilyich Tchaikovsky (Note: Often anglicized as Peter Ilich Tchaikovsky; also standardized by the Library of Congress.
-His names are also transliterated as Piotr or Petr; Ilitsch or Il'ich; and Tschaikowski, Tschaikowsky, Chajkovskij, or Chaikovsky.
-He used to sign his name/was known as P. Tschaïkowsky/Pierre Tschaïkowsky in French (as in his afore-reproduced signature), and Peter Tschaikowsky in German, spellings also displayed on several of his scores' title pages in their first printed editions alongside or in place of his native name.
-In Cyrillic script, his name is written as Пётр Ильич Чайковский (Петръ Ильичъ Чайковскій in Russian pre-revolutionary script), /ru/.
-The modern transliterations of Russian produce the following results for 'Пётр Ильич Чайковский' — WP:RUS: Pyotr Ilyich Chaykovsky, ISO 9: ISO, ALA-LC: ALA-LC, BGN/PCGN: BGN/PCGN.) (/tʃaɪˈkɒfski/ chy-KOF-skee; 7 May 1840 – 6 November 1893) (Note: Russia was still using Old Style dates in the 19th century, rendering his lifespan as 25 April 1840 – 25 October 1893.
+Pyotr Ilyich Tchaikovsky (Note: In Cyrillic script, his name is written as Пётр Ильич Чайковский, /ru/.
+His name is often anglicized as Peter Ilich Tchaikovsky, which is also the spelling standardized by the Library of Congress.) (/tʃaɪˈkɒfski/ chy-KOF-skee; 7 May 1840 – 6 November 1893) (Note: Russia was still using Old Style dates in the 19th century, rendering his lifespan as 25 April 1840 – 25 October 1893.
 Some sources in the article report dates as Old Style rather than New Style.) was a Russian composer of the Romantic period.
 He was the first Russian composer whose music made a lasting impression internationally.
-Tchaikovsky wrote some of the most popular concert and theatrical music in the classical repertoire, including the ballets Swan Lake and The Nutcracker, the 1812 Overture, his First Piano Concerto, Violin Concerto, the Romeo and Juliet Overture-Fantasy, several symphonies, and the opera Eugene Onegin.
+Tchaikovsky wrote some of the most popular concert and theatrical music in the classical repertoire, including the 1812 Overture, his First Piano Concerto, the Violin Concerto, the Romeo and Juliet Overture-Fantasy, several symphonies, the opera Eugene Onegin, and the ballets Swan Lake, The Sleeping Beauty and The Nutcracker.

-Although musically precocious, Tchaikovsky was educated for a career as a civil servant as there was little opportunity for a musical career in Russia at the time and no public music education system.
+Although musically precocious, Tchaikovsky was educated for a career as a civil servant as there was little opportunity for a musical career in Russia at the time and no institutional music education system.
 When an opportunity for such an education arose, he entered the nascent Saint Petersburg Conservatory, from which he graduated in 1865.
 The formal Western-oriented teaching Tchaikovsky received there set him apart from composers of the contemporary nationalist movement embodied by the Russian composers of The Five, with whom his professional relationship was mixed.